The Angels

 The guardian angel

 To each one, God gives an angel to keep him.
-Christ says it of the little ones: “Their angels in heaven continually see the face of my Father.”
-Matthew 18:10 This angel watches, wards off evil, enlightens and sustains, and carries our prayers before God: “He will command his angels concerning you, to guard you in all your ways.”
+Christ says it of the little ones: “their angels in heaven always behold the face of my Father who is in heaven.”
+Matthew 18:10 This angel watches, wards off evil, enlightens and sustains, and carries our prayers before God: “He will command his angels to guard you on all your ways.”
 Psalm 91:11 A discreet and constant presence, he accompanies each life, from birth to the meeting with God.

 The trial and the fall